Higher Self-Esteem through Positive Body Image

 AMS has taken a stand against body image.
 In order to help their middle schoolers feel safe and focus on their academic and personal growth, all body talk is banned at the school.

 AMS defines body talk as any talk about your own or another person’s appearance.
 It doesn’t matter whether the comments are compliments or criticisms.
 To the AMS community, all body talk is negative.
 Any comment about a person’s body, even if it is positive, draws attention to physical appearance.
 That attention gives the wrong message.
 It suggests that a person’s looks matter more than their actions.
 At a time when young adolescents are trying to develop a sense of self worth, it’s important to tie that self worth to their behavior, not their physical appearance.
 Their self confidence grows as they realize a positive body image comes from how they use their body, not what it looks like.

 “No body talk” is a respected AMS norm that has even made it into the school’s student behavior contract.
 When visitors to the school first hear about the rule, they think it is a concept pushed on the students by staff members, but nothing could be further from the truth.
 The students of AMS are the biggest supporters of the “No body talk” policy.
 They are the most vocal about keeping their community safe from a focus on physical appearance.

-Rey, a ninth grader who has been at AMS for three years talks about body talk like this:
+Rey, an alumni who has been at AMS for three years talks about body talk like this:

 “No body talk means we feel free to be whoever we want, to dress however we want, to try new things when it comes to our styling choices and our bodies.
 It completely throws the idea of being body shamed or clothing shamed into the garbage where it belongs.
 We don’t worry as much about what we look like or what other people think of us.
 I think that is what finding ourselves in this society should be all about.